Frequently Asked Questions

 Earrings

-- Small Hoops (8–12mm): Fit snugly around the earlobe for a minimal everyday look.
+Sit close to the earlobe for a minimal, everyday look.

-1. Use a ruler or caliper to measure from the piercing hole to the edge of your earlobe.
+• Measure from your piercing hole to the edge of your earlobe

-2. Add a couple of millimeters for a comfortable fit.
+• Add a few millimeters for a comfortable fit

-Diameter (10–15mm): Most half hoops fall in this size range, giving the look of a small hoop while wearing like a stud.
+Most half hoops measure 10–15 mm in diameter.
+They give the appearance of a small hoop while wearing like a stud.

-Since they don’t wrap completely around the lobe, the “drop” effect is less dramatic than full hoops.
-Ensure you measure from your piercing hole down to where you’d like the bottom of the half hoop to sit.
+Because they don’t wrap fully around the lobe, the drop is more subtle than a full hoop.
+Measure from your piercing hole to where you’d like the bottom of the earring to sit.

 Bracelets